fefas/blog.fefas.net/_posts/2018-08-15-levels-of-testing.md

 Why that?
 Two main reasons:

 1. Theoretical stuff must be defined
-2. Growing a software is an iteract learning-process.
+2. Growing a software is an iteract learning-process

 The idea is to create a serie of posts within I want to share a step-by-step how testing can guide the code and let the design to come up.
 This serie, which I